Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 For now, the federal government’s position is one of conditional legality.
 Delta-8 is not a federally banned substance, but the market is largely unregulated, and the FDA’s safety concerns are very real.
 This means the responsibility falls on you, the consumer, to be discerning.
 The current federal stance underscores the importance of choosing products from reputable brands that provide transparent, third-party lab results for all their offerings.

-Where is Delta-8 Legal?
+Is Delta-8 Legal Where You Live?
 A State-by-State Guide

 While the 2018 Farm Bill made hemp-derived products federally legal, it also gave states the power to create their own rules.
 This has resulted in a patchwork of laws, making the question "Is Delta-8 legal?" a bit complicated.
 The answer truly depends on your zip code.
 Understanding your local laws is the first step to enjoying products like Delta 8 Gummies safely and without worry.
 Here’s a breakdown of how different states are handling Delta-8 THC.